homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/README.md

 ### Fully automatic

-This feature seems to be working **only on the S6 Model** because it's the only that supports naming the rooms in the Xiaomi / Roborock App.
+This feature seems to be working on models that support naming the rooms in the Xiaomi / Roborock App.
+This is known to include the Roborock S6 as well as the S4 with firmware version 3.5.8_0358 or newer.

-Even if you have an S6 but you haven't named the Rooms in your App yet, this function will not work!
+Even if you have one of these models but you haven't named the Rooms in your App yet, this function will not work!
 Thanks @domeOo

 ## Xiaomi Token